stridecolossus/JOVE/panama.md

 The process of invoking a native method using FFM is:

-1. Lookup the symbol for the method by name.
+1. Lookup the symbol for the method.
 2. Build a `FunctionDescriptor` specifying the method signature.
 3. Combine both of these to link a `MethodHandle` to the native method.
 4. Invoke the method with an array of the appropriate arguments.